Navid200/xDrip/docs/Nightscout/GoogleCloud.md

 Click on "Add new Subject".
 ![](./images/Tokens.png)
 In the form that opens, enter a name.  under "Roles", copy roles from the table below it.
 For example, for a follower that is only supposed to see readings and nothing else, only enter "readable".
 You can enter a combination of different roles by separating them with ",".
 You can add an optional comment and save.
+Take note of the access token.

 In the xDrip follower, choose "Nightscout Follower" as the hardware data source.
 Under "Nightscout Follow URL", enter Token@UserID.ddns.net assuming "Token" is the token from the previous step, UserID is your noip.com user ID, and ddns.net is the host you chose for your noip.com.